JetBrains/resharper-devguide/topics/PSI/PSI_Icons.md

 The collection can be extended by creating a class that implements `IDeclaredElementIconProvider` and is decorated with the `[DeclaredElementIconProvider]` attribute.
 This scopes the class to PSI-shared component lifetime (that is, the same lifetime as a `ShellComponent`).
 Should the class need to have a narrower lifetime, such as `[SolutionComponent]`, it is possible to call `PsiIconManager.AddExtension` in the provider's constructor, passing in it's own `Lifetime` for cleanup.
 The unit test icon provider does this, as it depends on components that have solution lifetime scope.

 The `IDeclaredElementIconExtensionProvider` can be implemented to extend the process for deciding what modifiers should be applied to the icon (private, public, etc.).
 The class should be decorated with the `[DeclaredElementIconExtensionProvider]` attribute, or can also be registered by calling `PsiIconManager.AddExtension` if the component has different lifetime requirements.
 This provider is currently implemented for CLR and C++ elements.

-## Loading icons manually

-It is not recommended to load icons directly, but they are available in the [`ThemedIconManager`](ConsumingIcons.md).
-Simply use the icon IDs defined in the `PsiSymbolsThemedIcons` class, and use [`CompositeIconId.Compose`](IconTypes.md#composite-icons) method to apply modifiers.
-There are language specific icons in other classes, such `PsiCssThemedIcons` or `PsiBuildScriptsThemedIcons`.

-The `PsiIconManager` provides a more flexible and extensible way of getting the correct icon.